hal9ai/awesome-dataviz/README.md

 - - -

-If you have any question about this opinionated list, do not hesitate to contact me [@javierluraschi](https://twitter.com/javierluraschi) on Twitter or open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to contact me [@javierluraschi](https://twitter.com/javierluraschi) on Twitter or [open a GitHub issue](https://github.com/javierluraschi/awesome-dataviz/issues/new).